sunpy/sunraster/docs/IRISMapCube.rst

 This class represents Slit Jaw Images from IRIS described by a single World Coordinate System (WCS).

-This class inherits from NDCube_, so we can can apply all the methods derived from this class.
+This class inherits from NDCube_, so many methods of IRISMapCube are linked to their description in NDCube_ documentation.

 Initialization
 --------------